Nvidia, MediaTek partner on connected car technology

 The companies did not identify future automotive customers.

-(Reporting By Joe White; Additional reporting by Stephen Nellis; Editing by David Gregorio)
+(Reporting by Joe White; Additional reporting by Stephen Nellis and Yimou Lee; Editing by David Gregorio and Christopher Cushing)

 ((Joe.White@thomsonreuters.com;))